ChocPanda/scalacheck-magnolia/README.md

 [scalacheck-shapeless](https://github.com/alexarchambault/scalacheck-shapeless) but hopefully with the compile time benefits that magnolia provides over shapeless.

-It's very simple to use simply add to your build.sbt: (Not published yet but it will be soon)
+It's very simple to use simply add to your build.sbt:
 ```scala
     libraryDependencies += "com.github.chocpanda" % scalacheck-magnolia % 0.2.2
 ```